don-han/website/content/articles/2015-08-09_bash-parallel-programming.md

 Once our `wait` function is called, the shell "waits" until all background tasks are finished.
 In this case, a batch of four tasks are forked into the background at a time as specified by `wait_turn`, and the script waits until all four processes are complete.

+By doing this, we limit the number of tasks that will be processed.
+While this will also limit the time it takes to process the all tasks, it won't take down your machine.

 The value of `wait_turn` has been chosen arbitrarily, so you can fiddle with it to find the right number for your own script.
 Usually, the value is a multiple of the number of the cores you have.

 A keen observer might have noted the another `wait` function after the function.